 - To develop indicators of climatic risk under future climate change for the 2030s and 2050s based on newly available climate model projections for the UK.

 - To assess decision-making processes with respect to adaptation in the wine sector and examine the role of perceptions of climate change risk and opportunities in decision-making.

 The wine sector can be used as an example of an ‘early adopter’ of climate adaptation in the UK through which there is an opportunity to study the process by which businesses are making decisions about risk management.
 Since the overall direction of change in climate has been positive for UK wine production this proposal focuses, unusually, on both the opportunities and risks of climate change.
 Our research will use a multi-methods approach.
 Climate science for the development of new climate projections and climatic risk factors.
 And social science or qualitative methods (interviews and survey) to understand the resilience and behavioural dimensions of adaptation.
 The research is designed to generate practical support for adaptation to climate change in the UK (climate resilience) particularly for, but not restricted to, the wine sector.
 Informed by our longstanding relationship with stakeholders in the wine sector we will advise national climate change assessments and policy processes through consultation.
 We will work alongside Wines of Great Britain to ensure a co-designed and shared approach.
-We will work with a Communications and Policy team to identify audiences and the main messages from our results and prepare a Policy Brief for decision-makers and a short video (for YouTube) that captures our key recommendations.
+We will work with a Communications and Policy team to identify audiences and the main messages from our results and prepare a Policy Brief for decision-makers and a short video that captures our key recommendations (watch below).